htcondor/htcondor/docs/version-history/development-release-series-91.rst

   tool also now supports the ``-debug`` and ``-help`` flags.
   :jira:`707`

-- Added a config parameter HISTORY_CONTAINS_JOB_ENVIRONMENT which defaults to true.
+- Added a configuration parameter HISTORY_CONTAINS_JOB_ENVIRONMENT which defaults to true.
   When false, the job's environment attribute is not saved in the history file.
 For some sites, this can substantially reduce the size of the history file, and allow the history to contain many more jobs before rotation.